 While eye problems and eye diseases become more prevalent with age, many can be prevented or corrected if you:

 - See your family physician regularly to check for diseases that could cause eye problems, like diabetes.

 - Visit your ophthalmologist every one to two years.
 Having a complete eye exam with an eye specialist is important because most eye diseases can be treated when found in an early stage.
 The eye doctor may dilate or enlarge your pupils by putting drops in your eyes.
 You should also have a screening for glaucoma.
 The doctor will then test your eyesight, your glasses, and your eye muscles.

 - Have an eye exam with pupil dilation, at least once every year, if you have diabetes or a family history of eye disease.
 See an eye doctor immediately if you have any loss of eyesight, blurred vision, eye pain, double vision, redness, swelling of your eye or eyelid, or fluids coming from the eye.

 Common age-related eye problems

 - Presbyopia is the loss of ability to see close objects or small print.
-It is a normal process that happens slowly over a lifetime.
+Development of presbyopia is a normal process that happens slowly over a lifetime.
 You may not notice any change until after age 40.
-People with presbyopia often hold reading materials at arm’s length.
+People with presbyopia often hold reading materials at arm's length.
 Some people get headaches or "tired eyes" while reading or doing other close work.
-Presbyopia is often corrected with reading glasses.
+Presbyopia is typically corrected with reading glasses.

 - Floaters are tiny spots or specks that float across the field of vision.
 Most people notice them in well-lit rooms or outdoors on a bright day.
 Floaters often are normal, but can sometimes be indications of eye problems such as retinal detachment, especially if they are accompanied by light flashes.
 If you notice a sudden change in the type or number of spots or flashes, see your eye doctor as soon as possible.